m-doru/tweets-binary-emoji-prediction/README.md

 # Tweets classification - EPFL CS-433

 This repo contains code and instructions necessary to classify tweets as containing ':)' or ':('.
 The corresponding [kaggle competition](https://www.kaggle.com/c/epfml17-text) was part of CS-433 Machine learning class from EPFL.
+Our team is **Martian Jaggirnauts**

 ## Directory Tree description
 **data** folder which should be populated as decribed below